amazeeio/docs/drupal/synchronize_sites.md

 `dsql` is actually a Bash alias for `drush sql-sync $1 default -d -v`

+{% hint style='info' %}
 We suggest though to use `dsql` in stead of `drush sql-sync`, as there is a danger to switch the source and destination of the command and with that synchronize in the wrong direction and overwride a production database!.
+{% endhint %}

+## Synchronizing Files

 ```
 dfiles @<environment>
 ```

-This command synchronizes the file directory of Drupal to your current environment.
-Please make sure you have the Database set up correctly before running this command.
-If the database is not present the discovery of the correct file directory can fail.
+This command synchronizes the file directory from the given site to the files directory of the site you're running the command from.
+This command needs a Drupal site correctly running, as it needs to bootstrap Drupal in order to discover the location of the files directory.

 {% hint style='info' %}
 `dfiles` and `dsql` are just  aliases for drush sql-sync or drush rsync.
 As we had the issues in the past that people mixed up environments and synchronized the wrong way we free you of remembering a long command by adding short versions of it, nice isn't it?